Food Preparation Worker

 This graphic shows the percentage of people in this role whose related work experience before they entered this position falls into each category.

-(HR Avatar Use Only) pid=6005, CTB Direct Test
+(Internal Use) pid=6005, CTB Direct Test

 Sign In to administer this Full version.